gjtorikian/html-pipeline/README.md

 This library provides a handful of chainable HTML filters to transform user content into markup.
 There are two kinds of filters:

-* Text filters, which take a regular string
+- Text filters, which operate a UTF-8 string
-* Node filters, which operates on a `Nokogiri::HTML::DocumentFragment`
+- Node filters, which operates on a UTF-8 HTML document

 You can choose to call filters individually, or as part of a sequence called a pipeline.